kc-k/FoundryVTT-BlackFlag-AST/README.md

 ### Mana system
 This adds an optional (and can be used in conjunction with spell slots) mana pool system.
 The cost for spells and size of the mana pool for a character is configurable.
+To use mana for a character, simply add the "Mana" item from the module compendium to the PCs features.

 Many thanks to [LuMaster](https://foundryvtt.com/community/misthero) for his amazing [Advanced Magic - Spell Points System 5e](https://foundryvtt.com/packages/dnd5e-spellpoints) 5e module that was the basis for all the mana code